theopenwebjp/chrome-history-helper/README.md

 # Description

 Copies files from Chrome History.
-This libary is for copying history data to a CSV. sqlite3 is required to use this library.
+This libary is for copying history data. sqlite3 is required to use this library.
 Test by executing:`sqlite3 --version`. bash is required for shell commands.
 CURRENTLY ONLY WINDOWS!
 PLEASE CONTACT FOR OTHER SUPPORT REQUESTS.

+## Reasons

+- To backup Chrome History.
+- To get Chrome History in a parseable format.
+- To prevent Chrome from deleting old history.

 ## Usage